 6. Organisations must remove you from the mailing list within 5 working days

 This is quite possibly the best part of the legislation.
 Your request should be acted upon quickly, and 5 business days is very reasonable.
-Clearly, my friends at the annoying student website haven’t complied with this section of the legislation… You shouldn’t be charged (or the charge must minimal) to unsubscribe.
+Clearly, my friends at the annoying student website haven’t complied with this section of the legislation… You also shouldn’t be charged (or the charge must minimal) to unsubscribe.

 So, I did all the right things to get rid of the spam: I checked that it actually was spam, I unsubscribed, and waited over a week.
 Still… SPAM!
 I was sick of seeing the same, irrelevant, annoying emails pop up on my phone and computer.

 (I was in a bit of a ‘mood’.
 Can you tell?)
+I was also bothered because I know spam accounts for 78 percent of emails sent daily.
+78 percent!

 It was time to make a complaint.
 To whom, I hear you ask?
 The Australian Communication and Media Authority (ACMA), I tell you.